kilpatrickaudio/Kilpatrick-Toolbox/README.md

 of X and Y CV inputs.
 The panning uses a quasi-constant power law whereby the middle position will be 3dB down in each direction.
 For instance, full front and centre will be 3dB down in front left and front right outputs.
 The centre stick position will be 6dB down in all four channels.
 This is unlike the basic pan pot law of 6dB down.

+You can snap to preset positions such as top left, top centre, top right, etc. (indicated with blue arrows) by holding down P and clicking around the edge of the joystick circuit.
+This is particularly useful for alignment to make sure that you are fully deflected in one direction or another.

 The connections and controls are as follows: